Skip to content

 WorkCover and the external service provider through which WorkCover provides its Whistleblower Hotline Service will make every attempt to protect confidential information throughout the PID process.
 A discloser’s identity may need to be disclosed to provide natural justice to Subject Officers or respond to a court order, legal directive, or court proceedings.

-WorkCover will ensure that communication with all parties involved will be arranged discreetly to avoid identifying the discloser wherever possible.
-Whilst WorkCover will make every attempt to keep disclosers details confidential, it cannot guarantee that others will not deduce their identity.
+WorkCover will ensure that communication with all parties involved will be arranged discreetly to avoid identifying the discloser or witnesses wherever possible.
+Whilst WorkCover will make every attempt to keep disclosers and witnesses details confidential, it cannot guarantee that others will not deduce their identity.

 All parties involved (including disclosers, Subject Officers, witnesses and affected third parties) have obligations to maintain confidentiality under the PID Act except in the limited circumstances provided in the Act.